THE AVONDALE ADVANTAGE

 Panuku Development changes also include development of Crayford Street West to make it a safer and more connected area between the train station and Avondale Town Centre.
 Construction works have been delayed due to Covid but are expected to start perhaps some time in 2021.

-Ockham Residential developed 26 Racecourse Parade alongside the Avondale Racecourse which opened doors in 2019.
+Ockham Residential developed 26 Racecourse Parade alongside the Avondale Racecourse in 2019.

 Property developer Mark Todd confidently predicted: "Avondale is going to be the next Kingsland," and has since purchased further land on the corner of Great North and Ash Street to develop the exciting Aroha residential complex - 117 apartments – 47 of which will be set aside for KiwiBuild buyers.
 Expected completion is late 2022.

-The newly opened Roomie Apartment Hotel at 3-7 Layard Street with a range of studio accommodation was set to make a splash in Avondale until Covid hit.
+Roomie Apartment Hotel at 3-7 Layard Street opened its doors early y2020.
+With a range of stylish studio accommodation, it was set to make a splash in Avondale until Covid hit.
 The hotel was quickly assumed for social housing, but post the Covid crisis, we can expect the hotel to make a huge impact on Avondale's economic development.

 Kāinga Ora is playing its part in the regeneration of Avondale town centre by building a new housing development for older people known as Highbury Triangle.

 The development, located between Great North Road and Community Lane, will include 236 homes, which will predominately be made up of a state housing complex for older people, alongside a component of market homes and commercial space.

 It will be contained within five apartment buildings, spanning six to eight levels.
 Four of the apartment blocks, or 81 percent of the development, will be retained for state housing.
 These homes enable tenants to live independently, or with some assistance, as required.